-The American Mindset Was Unprepared for a Pandemic
+Humans Are Too Optimistic to Comprehend the Coronavirus

 Of course, experts on infectious disease knew a pandemic would soon strike.
 In 2018, my colleague Ed Yong wrote that “a new infectious disease has emerged every year for the past 30 years.”
 A few weeks ago, my colleague Uri Friedman explained how intelligence officials and other experts had been warning, since 2012, of a pandemic that could destroy Americans’ way of life.
 In 2015, Bill Gates, not exactly a little-known figure, described the threat of an infectious virus in a speech that’s been watched millions of times on YouTube.

 Nevertheless, outside the infectious-disease community, Americans and our leaders blithely hoped that the virus would somehow pass us over.
 Even though intelligence reports alerted the White House to the coronavirus threat as early as November, lockdowns in the U.S. did not begin until March.
 On January 22, the president said, “We have it totally under control.”
-Even after the Centers of Disease Control and Prevention warned of outbreaks in the U.S., on March 2, New York City Mayor Bill de Blasio urged New Yorkers to “get out on the town.”
+Even after the Centers for Disease Control and Prevention warned of outbreaks in the U.S., on March 2, New York City Mayor Bill de Blasio urged New Yorkers to “get out on the town.”
 On March 5, Surgeon General Jerome Adams told Fox News that the risk of coronavirus “is low to the average American.”

 Even I, a health reporter, did not initially realize how quickly the virus would descend on the United States, how severe its toll would be, or what shape the fight against it would take.
 There’s knowing something will happen, and then there’s understanding how, exactly, it will upend your life.
 On March 2, I spoke with Helen Chu, an epidemiologist at the University of Washington, and she told me that schools might soon shut their doors and sporting events might be canceled.
 I doubt it will come to that, I thought.
 After all, our leaders had assured us as much.
 Within days, schools were closed and the NBA had suspended its season.